AyrA/CryptoPad/README.md

 This means that the file format allows multiple people to have their own password each for example.

 Below is the list of all supported modes.

-*Security* indicates how safe this method is in terms of protecting the keys, provided you use it correctly.
+- *Security* indicates how safe this method is in terms of protecting the keys, provided you use it correctly.
-*Stability* indicates how volatile this method is.
+- *Stability* indicates how volatile this method is.
+- *Automatic E/D* indicates whether this mode can encrypt and/or decrypt without user interaction.

 At least one high stability method should be chosen to increse chances of recovery because of data loss.

 ### Mode: Local User Account

 - Security: High
 - Stability: Low
+- Automatic E/D: Yes/Yes

 This uses the `CryptProtectData` function of Windows.
 This allows fully automatic encryption and decryption of the file.